sblockhartzzero/SampleCode/README.md

 At the University of North Carolina Division of Speech and Hearing, I developed matlab code to run experiments in audiology.

-At the Ocean Biology Processing Group at NASA Goddard, I worked on satellite data processing, developing the C/C++ code to calibrate the raw satellite data and transform it into an image.